openebs/openebs/k8s/openshift/byo/baremetal/containerized_openshift_readme.md

 -Add ```allowHostDirVolumePlugin: true```, ```runAsUser: type: RunAsAny``` and save changes.

-7.Allow the containers in the project to run as root.
+7. Allow the containers in the project to run as root.

 ```
 oc adm policy add-scc-to-user anyuid -z default --as=system:admin
 ```
-Note: While the above procedures may be sufficient to enable host access to the containers, you may also need to disable selinux (via setenforce 0) to ensure the same.
+**Note**: While the above procedures may be sufficient to enable host access to the containers, you may also need to disable selinux (via setenforce 0) to ensure the same.

 ### Setup OpenEBS Control Plane